 How to use the retention schedule

 The retention periods on the Schedule specify how long records need to be retained either in academic, financial or calendar years starting from a trigger point.
 The Schedule is structured so that records become due for a review at the end of the academic/financial year.
 This allows one destruction exercise to be conducted per year.
-There are more detailed instructions in the Records Management Work Instructions.
+There are more detailed instructions in the Records Management Procedures [DOC 51KB].

 The master copy and duplicates